keshlab/dti_machine/README.md

 Type `df -h` on the Console to see the free space (look at the /dev/xvda1 line).

+Once you've confirmed that your expanded volume is attached correctly, you can go back to AWS Console -> EC2 -> Volumes and delete `dti-machine-small`.

 Step 7: Install Dropbox (optional)